nimble-byte/thesis-code/dataset/README.md

 # Dataset Preparation

 This folder contains the code used to create the custom dataset for the study.
 The main script is `main.py`, which processes the MathVista dataset to filter and format the problems according to the study requirements.
+Some additional information about the tasks was externalisd to the (`task_metadata.py`) file.

 ## Getting Started